telehash/TMesh/TMesh.md

 * byte 3 - SpreadingFactor (RegModemConfig 2)
 * byte 4-7 - random

+All preambles are set to the minimum size of 6.

-Knock is a 1-byte transmission of the knock length, a wait for it to be received/processed, then the payload.
+LoRa is used in implicit header mode, which requires a knock to be in two individual transmissions: a 1-byte transmission of the knock length, a wait for it to be received/processed, then the 0-128 byte payload transmission.

 ## MAC